bitonic/mazzo.li/posts/autoscreen.md

 date: 2017-02-11
 ---

-TL;DR: Put the code snippet below in `~/.profile` or whatever startup script for your shell, and then use `autoscreen <ssh-arguments>` to get persistent SSH sessions.
+**TL;DR:** Put the code snippet below in `~/.profile` or whatever startup script for your shell, and then use `autoscreen <ssh-arguments>` to get persistent SSH sessions.

-Due to my job and my friends, I often find myself abroad, and I like to SSH into my powerful desktop from my laptop to develop various projects that are either too slow on my laptop or cannot be easily built on macOS.
+As many of us, I often find myself working on remote machines through SSH while on the go.
+Doing this is problematic if you're on unreliable connections, or simply want to close your laptop and continue working later.

 The most common solution for this problem is to use a terminal multiplexer like `screen` or `tmux` to make sure that you won't lose whatever you're